gnani-ai/API-service/README.md

 ### Note
 - Your request will not be authenticated if you fail to add any of these headers to your request.
-- Each registered user can only send 1000 grpc requests beyond which the user will be blocked.
+- Each registered user can only send 250 grpc requests of 15 seconds audio each, beyond which the user will be blocked.
 If you wish to opt for extension , please send a mail to operations@gnani.ai
 - We currently support streaming through GRPC and audio with the following properties:
 <table>